mever-team/FairBench/docs/record/stamps.md

 the comparison.
 A database of all stamps is maintained in FairBench's repository [here](https://github.com/mever-team/FairBench/blob/main/stamps/common.yaml).
-This database, as well as the rest of the library's codebase is open to contributions at any time.
+This database, as well as the rest of the library's codebase is open to contributions.
-Here we present all available stamps.
+Here we present all available stamps;
-Click on one of the stamps below to get a full description.
+click on them to get a full description.

+!!! tip
+    Depending on the type of report, group comparisons may occur between groups or subgroups pairwise, for each group against the total population, or for each group against its complement in the population.
+FairBench keeps track of this information in case its needed for model card descriptions or caveats.
+If multiple reports have been merged, one of the values is selected based on a priority order that each stamp dictates.

+!!! danger
+    Popular definitions reflected by stamps
+    are not suited to all systems, and there may be definitions without a stamp.
+    Some stamps may also only be used to expose certain biases but the absense of these biases may not necessarily imply fairness.
+    For more details, look at the caveats and recommendations of produced model cards.

 ## Classification
+The stamps presented here are often used to assess the fairness or bias of binary classifiers.

 <button onclick="toggleCode('four_fifths', this)" class="toggle-reveal">
 four_fifths</button>